Where can I find the Natural Heritage Atlas?

 How do I determine whether my property is Estimated Habitat for rare species?

 You can check with your local Conservation Commission to find out if you are in Estimated Habitat for rare species.
 The Commission has a large scale map of the town for you to view.
-You can also check the Natural Heritage Atlas .
+You can also check the Priority and Estimated Habitat Map Viewer .

 Why is my property in Priority Habitat and/or Estimated Habitat?
 What species are found there?